 With the second floor now active, select Tools> Floor/Reference Display> Reference Display to turn on the Reference Display feature so that you can see the placement of the walls on floor 1 while working on floor 2.

 Select Build> Railing and Deck> Straight Railing and click and drag to draw a railing on top of the 1st floor interior walls along the storage area perimeter.

 Select Tools> Floor/Reference Display> Reference Display to turn off the reference floor display.

-There should be two rooms on the second floor which include the smaller storage area above the interior rooms, and the big room over the larger area.
+There should now be two rooms on the second floor: the smaller storage area above the interior rooms and the big room over the larger area.

 On the General panel of the Room Specification dialog, use the drop-down menu beside Room Type to select Open Below, then click OK.

-Take a Perspective Full Camera view to see the results.
+Take a Camera view to see the results.

 A staircase can now be added going up to the storage area, and doors and windows can be added to the interiors rooms located on the first floor.